tomekbielaszewski/spotter/readme.md

 ## Image locator - debug image finding

-Two system properties are used for image finding debugging
+Two environment variables are used for image finding debugging:

-`pl.grizwold.spotter.ImageLocator.save.steps.enabled`
+`SPOTTER_DEBUG_ENABLED=false`
-`pl.grizwold.spotter.ImageLocator.save.steps.directory` - relative directory path to store step-by-step images as the ImageLocator searches the `Icon` on `Screen`
+`SPOTTER_DEBUG_DIRECTORY=visual-debug/` - relative directory path to store step-by-step images as the ImageLocator searches the `Icon` on the screenshot made by `Spotter`

 ## New development release